Information and Activities

 At 9am each Monday we hold a whole school hui for a welcome to the week and notices.
 This is for students and families are welcome to be there.

 At 2.30pm every second Wednesday we hold a learning celebration assembly.
 Senior students are expected to run school assemblies.
 Look out for dates on the newsletter.

-Scholastic brochures are distributed to pupils approximately twice per term.
+Scholastic brochures are distributed to students throughout the year.

 Mask Parade, Productions, Band ...

 Mahana has a 'can do' attitude and we love to give things a go, especially anything that allows us to be creative, involved, and learn within the arts curriculum.